santosizhar/usul-inkswarm-detectlab/docs/notebooks.md

 # Notebooks

+## Important: run from the repo root

+The notebooks use relative paths like `configs/...` and `runs/...`.

+To avoid `FileNotFoundError`, **start Jupyter from the repo root** (the folder that contains `pyproject.toml`), or rely on the first notebook cell that auto-detects the repo root and `chdir`s there.

 The notebooks are **optional**.
 They are meant for:
 - quick inspection of outputs (`runs/<run_id>/...`),
 - interactive exploration for portfolio reviewers,